RRIL97/Graphics-Scene-Editor/README.md

 ##### add/set camera
 - add a new camera - each camera has it own name and can be choose by the user.
 - set camera - choose the camera for the main scene - you can change your camera to any of the cameras that exist and that were added by the user.
-- set camera for right screen - The user can choose the camera that will be used in the right screen  (for split x option explained later)
+- set camera for animation- choose the camera for the animation - you can change your camera to any of the cameras that exist and that were added by the user.
-- set camera for up screen -  The user can choose the camera that will be used in the up screen  (for split y option explained later)
+- set camera for right screen - The user can choose the camera that will be used in the right screen  (for split x option explained later).
--
+- set camera for up screen -  The user can choose the camera that will be used in the up screen  (for split y option explained later).

 This allows the user to view the scene from different angles - even during animation !
 ##### Camera movment
-- choose path - when pressed 3 balls will appear on screen.
-Those balls can be used to set the camera movement path.
+- choose path - Choose bezier path for each camera, this is done by adding "3" spheres to the 3d world that the user can move with his mouse .
+This spheres are the "control" points of the bezier curve in 3d space.
+Each camera can have it's own fully unique path & is not dependent on any of the other cameras.
 - set path - set the choosen path according to the position of the 3 balls .
 - move bezier - move the camera according to the choosen path - the path curve is drawn on screen.
 This movement has the blured motion (Bonus) feature
 #### Screen Options